Senior Investigator Research Interests

-The Laboratory of MRI Technology, led by Dr. Adrienne Campbell-Washburn, focuses on the development of novel MRI technology for cardiac imaging, lung imaging, and MRI-guided cardiovascular catheterization procedures.
+The MRI Technology Program, led by Dr. Adrienne Campbell-Washburn, focuses on the development of novel MRI technology for cardiac imaging, lung imaging, and MRI-guided cardiovascular catheterization procedures.
 The lab uses a custom high-performance 0.55T MRI system as well as clinical MRI systems.
 Specifically, Dr. Campbell-Washburn’s lab develops rapid non-Cartesian imaging methods, inline artifact corrections, and advanced image reconstruction methods which use contemporary computational power integrated into the clinical environment via the Gadgetron (https://github.com/gadgetron/gadgetron).
 The lab emphasizes translation of new methods to clinical applications through collaboration with interventional cardiologists, imaging cardiologists, pulmonologists, radiologists and critical care physicians.

 |Multi-section imaging of the lung using T2-weighted MRI (1.1mm x 1.1 mm x 6mm) in a woman with lymphangioleiomyomatosis resulting in innumerable thin walled pulmonary cysts.
 Adapted from Campbell-Washburn AE, et al, Radiology: Cardiothoracic Imaging https://doi.org/10.1148/ryct.2021200611 (Online ahead of print)|

 |ECG-gated spiral in-out bSSFP cine imaging at 0.55T (spiral readout duration = 6.5ms, TR = 8ms).
 Advanced acquisition strategies increase SNR with limited artifacts at 0.55T.
 Adapted from Restivo MC, et al, Magn Reson Med, 2020; 84(5):2364-2375.|